Dual-Stream Pyramid Registration Network: Dual-Stream Pyramid Registration Network

-In the decoder stage, we apply skip connections on the corresponding convolutional maps in the encoding and decoding process.
-The features are fused using a Refine Unit, where the lower-resolution convolutional maps are up-sampled and added into the higher-resolution ones, by using a 1$\times$1$\times$1 convolution layer.
-Finally, we obtain two feature pyramids with multi-resolution convolutional features computed from the moving volume and the fixed volume separately.
+The proposed dual-stream design allows us to compute feature pyramids from two input volumes separately, and then predict deformable fields from the learned, stronger and more discriminative convolutional features, which is the key to improve the performance.
+This is different from existing single-stream networks, such as \citep{balakrishnan2018, balakrishnan2019} and \citep{kuang2019}, which compute the convolutional features from two stacked volumes, and estimate the deformation fields using single-stream convolutional filters.
+Furthermore, our dual-stream architecture can compute two paired feature pyramids where layer-wise deformation fields can be estimated sequentially at multiple scales.
+This allows the model to generate a sequence of deformation fields by designing a new sequential pyramid registration method.

-Dual-stream design allows us to first compute meaningful feature pyramids from two input volumes, and then predict deformable fields from the learned, stronger and more discriminative convolutional features, which is the key to boost the performance.
-This is different from existing single-stream networks, such as \cite{ref_article7} and \cite{ref_article8}, which compute the convolutional features from two stacked volumes, and jointly estimate deformation fields using same convolutional filters.
-Furthermore, our dual-stream architecture can generate two paired feature pyramids where layer-wise deformation fields can be computed at multiple scales, allowing the model to generate more meaningful deformation fields by designing a new pyramid registration module, which is described next.
+Notice that we modify the backbone applied in the original Dual-PRNet \citep{hu2019} by increasing the convolutional blocks from four to five, but reducing the number of channels from 32 at each layer to [8, 16, 16, 32, 32] for the five layers, and also removing the refine units in the original design to keep a lightweight and effective model.
+This results in a large reduction of the model parameters from 410K to 175K (which might also alleviate the potential overfitting), but maintains the similar performance.
+For example, it improves the Dice score from 0.631 to 0.653 on the Mindboggle101, but has a reduction with 0.767$\rightarrow$0.743 on the LPBA40.
+In this work, we will use the new backbone for Dual-PRNet$^{++}$ in all our experiments.